swannodette/swannodette.github.com/_posts/2015-01-12-lazy-contracts.md

 We will provide a function called `add-contract*` that takes 3
 arguments: a vector, a Var and a map of source location information that informs us where the contract was asserted.
-This is important for debugging as this allows us to prune our search for where the contract might have been violated - it had to happen *before* the contract.
-In a mutable context this wouldn't be much information but thanks immutability we can laser in on source of the trouble.
+This is important for debugging as this allows us to prune our search - the contract violation had to occur *before* the contract.
+In a mutable context this wouldn't be very useful but because of immutability we can laser in on the origin of the issue.

 As to why we take a Var for the second argument, the Var holds useful reflection information if we want to print verbose error messages.
 We